 Call attributes can supply only some of the required information.
+Thread control information cannot be supplied this way.

 2. Local settings

 You supply local settings through the local management GUI.
 Local settings are used if the information is not or cannot be supplied as a call attribute.